seal-community/patches/README.md

 **IMPORTANT: DO NOT OPEN PUBLIC ISSUES FOR SECURITY FIXES BYPASS.
 PLEASE REFER TO THE SECURITY POLICY.**

-## Coming Soon: Seal's Artifact Server
+## Seal's Artifact Server

-To further simplify security patching efforts, Seal Security is developing a SaaS artifact server that allows users to apply security patches seamlessly as part of their SDLC with simple integrations.
+Seal Security is hosting a public artifact server that allows users to apply security patches seamlessly as part of their SDLC with simple integrations.

-With a free tier, automatic detection and application of new patches, and extensive security measures, we can increase your security posture significantly with minimal investment on your end.
+The artifact server and the patches are free to use, with some integrations and features only being available to paying customers.

-You can request early access by shooting an email to: [waitlist@seal.security](mailto:waitlist@seal.security).
+You can access the artifact server here: [https://app.sealsecurity.io](https://app.sealsecurity.io/?ref=seal-community).

 ## About Seal Security